 Fair Value: All of CFX's derivative instruments are considered effective cash flow hedges because they meet the consistent critical terms method criteria.
-Therefore, the fair value is reported as a deferred outflow on the statement of net position.
+Therefore, the fair value is reported as a deferred outflow on the balance sheets.

 CFX has obtained independent market value evaluations of its swap transactions.
 These fair value estimates are based on expected forward LIBOR swap rates and discounted expected cash flows.
 The appropriate LIBOR percentages that relate to the tax-exempt SIFMA swap rates are applied to the LIBOR swap curve to derive the expected forward SIFMA swap rates.
-On a current mark-to-market basis, the net present value of the swaps would require CFX to make an estimated combined termination payment, in the event that all of the outstanding swaps were terminated on June 30, 2014 or June 30, 2013, of approximately \$141,409,137 and \$157,003,658, respectively.
-The change in fair value for FY 2014 was \$15,594,521 lower than the prior year.
-This is due to the change in fair value for FY 2013 was \$185,395,502 lower than the prior year.
+On a current mark-to-market basis, the net present value of the swaps would require CFX to make an estimated combined termination payment, in the event that all of the outstanding swaps were terminated on June 30, 2015 or June 30, 2014, of approximately \$168,782,310 and \$141,409,137, respectively.
+The change in fair value at FYE 2015 was \$27,373,173 higher than at FYE 2014.
+The change in fair value at FYE 2014 was \$15,594,521 lower than at the prior year end due, in part, to the termination of the swap in connection with the 2003D Bonds.

-The table below provides the fair value of the Swaps by individual associated Bond Series:
+The table below provides the fair value of the Swaps: